-Literature Professor (F83) Should read: "While every card you control has the Staction ... "
+THE THING FROM THE SHORE Literature Professor (F83) Should read: "While every card you control has the Station..."

-Obsessive Inmate

-Obsessive Inmate does stay committed to the story during the opponent's turn.
+Obsessive Inmate (F97) Obsessive Inmate does stay committed to the story during the opponent's turn.
 However, the story he is committed to will not resolve during his opponent's turn, unless the opponent commits at least one character to the story.
+Obsessive Inmate can be uncommited from a story by means of card effects.